woheller69/lavatories/README.md

 LavSeeker provides information about lavatories for your locations.
 Clicking on a lavatory in the list shows the lavatory in a map application.
 You can also allow the app to use GPS.
-If you do so the position can be updated and the first tab in the app will lavatories for your current location.
+If you do so the position can be updated and the first tab in the app will show lavatories for your current location.
 (This will overwrite the city in your first tab.)

 The data is provided by OpenStreetMap.